SengerM/landaupy/README.md

 ## Landau distribution in SciPy

 There is [a pull request](https://github.com/scipy/scipy/pull/19145) that would integrate the Landau distribution in the standard SciPy package, thus making it trivially available for all Python users.
-If you find this usefull, go to [the pool request](https://github.com/scipy/scipy/pull/19145) and give it a 👍 so they get more incentive to add it.
+If you find this useful, go to [the pull request](https://github.com/scipy/scipy/pull/19145) and give it a 👍 so they get more incentive to add it.

 ## Usage